EHB-MCT/portfolio-BrentCarton/README.md

 # User Tracking System

 The User Tracking System is a project that allows you to track users in different rooms and visualize user counts using TouchDesigner (version 2021.15800).

+**Note:** Inside the database, we will track the room in which each user is located and record the duration of their stay.
+Additionally, we will send the real-time count of users in each room to TouchDesigner to create a dynamic visual representation.
+Please note that the recorded duration is for informative purposes and does not directly affect the visualization in TouchDesigner.

 ## Table of Contents
 - [User Tracking System](#user-tracking-system)